knative/docs/docs/versioned/serving/config-network-adapters.md

 For installation instructions, see the network layer install instructions in [Install serving with YAML](../install/yaml-install/serving/install-serving-with-yaml.md#install-a-networking-layer).

+The Knative `networking.internal.knative.dev` Ingress type is generally referred to as KIngress objects.
+KIngress is a common abstraction used to support all the different ingress implementations.
+It is a custom resource with the name ingresses and apiGroup `networking.internal.knative.dev`.

 ## Network layer options

 Review the tabbed content in this section to determine the optimal networking layer for your cluster.
 If you already have one of the ingress controllers installed in your cluster, we recommend using your existing installation.
 For most users without a supported ingress, the Kourier ingress controller is sufficient.
 You can expand your capabilities with the Contour ingress, a full-feature service mesh with Istio, and the Kubernetes Gateway API.